rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

 a variable max number of iterations
 - certainly less than N iterations
 - is there a better upper boundary?
+- e.g. in regards to the longest child order?
-- one that depends on the tree's height?
+- e.g. in regards to the tree's height?
+- e.g. in regards to the tree's width?

 # in general